BillHertzing/ATAP.Utilities/src/ATAP.Utilities.VoiceAttack/Documentation/Readme.md

 ## System Clock and Game Clock
 The System Clock is not pausable.
-It runs from the time the plugin starts until it is stopped The game clock is a gated duplicate of teh system clock.
+It runs from the time the plugin starts until it is stopped The game clock is a gated duplicate of the system clock.
 The gate turns the game clock on or off.
 The gate is controlled by the game-level variable "GameState" which can be one of the enumeration values of `PreInitialzed`, `Initialized`, `Running`, `Paused`, `Ended`.

 ## OutputCommand